+i.
 Individual ownership

 Ownership of a property by an individual allows for limited U.S. estate tax planning opportunities.
-U.S. estate tax may be reduced or eliminated by maximizing the credits and deductions available to that individual.
-If the individual is married, it may be beneficial to have the spouse with the lower net worth assume ownership of the property, particularly if the spouse has worldwide assets less than the applicable U.S. estate tax exemption amount (\$5 million for 2011 and 2012).
-However, if any property is transferred between spouses, it will be important to consider the attribution rules that may be applicable for Canadian income tax purposes on any annual income or capital gain from the eventual sale of the property, which could impact the effectiveness of this strategy.
+U.S. estate tax may be reduced or eliminated by maximizing the credits and deductions available to an individual.
+If the individual is married or in a common-law relationship,, it may be beneficial to have the spouse with the lower net worth assume ownership of the property, particularly if the spouse has worldwide assets less than the applicable U.S. estate tax exemption amount (US\$12.92 million for 2023).
+However, if any property is transferred between spouses, it will be important to consider the possible imposition of U.S. gift tax on the transfer, as well as the attribution rules that may be applicable for Canadian income tax purposes on any annual income or capital gain from the eventual sale of the property, which could impact the effectiveness of this strategy.

-If the U.S. estate tax liability cannot be fully eliminated, life insurance could be considered as a means of funding the residual U.S. estate tax liability.
+If the U.S. estate tax liability cannot be fully eliminated, life insurance could be considered to fund the residual U.S. estate tax liability.

+ii.
 Joint tenancy with the right of survivorship

 Ownership by a married couple jointly with right of survivorship is the simplest structure for the transfer of assets at death and is often used for probate tax planning.
-However, this ownership structure is generally not recommended for Canadian couples who own U.S. real estate as there is the potential that the full value of the U.S. property would be subject to U.S. estate tax twice: once when the first spouse dies and again when the second spouse dies.
+However, this ownership structure is generally not recommended for Canadian couples who own U.S. real estate as there is the potential that the full value of the U.S. property would be subject to U.S. estate tax twice: once when the first spouse dies; and again when the second spouse dies.

-A married couple who own a property jointly with the right of survivorship may want to consider severing their joint tenancy and create a tenancy in common based on the original contributions of each spouse.
+A married couple who own a property jointly with the right of survivorship may therefore want to consider severing their joint tenancy in favour of a tenancy in common structure based on the original contributions of each spouse.
 If the new ownership structure is not reflective of each spouse's contribution, then U.S. gift tax may be triggered.
 As previously mentioned, the Canadian attribution rules should also be considered upon any transfers between spouses.

+iii.
 Tenancy in common

-As noted above, if each spouse wishes to own an interest in the property, a more favourable structure may be to own the property through a tenancy in common.
+If each spouse wishes to own an interest in the property, a more favourable structure may be to own the property through a tenancy in common.

-Under a tenancy in common, each spouse may have equal or unequal shares of the interest in the property.
-In this structure, the deceased's share of the property passes to whoever is designated under the Will and not automatically to the surviving spouse.
-This strategy allows more flexibility for planning opportunities as each spouse may direct that his or her share of the property pass to a spousal trust.
+Under a tenancy in common structure, each spouse may have equal or unequal shares of interest in the property.
+In this structure, the deceased's share of the property passes to whoever is designated under their Will and not automatically to the surviving spouse.
+This strategy allows more flexibility for planning opportunities as each spouse may direct that their share of the property pass to a spousal trust.
 For example, each spouse can create a testamentary trust for each other so that the portion of the property that was owned by the first spouse to die is excluded from the estate of the surviving spouse.
 This can reduce or eliminate the U.S. estate tax on the death of the surviving spouse by reducing the value of the U.S. situs property and worldwide estate on the second death.